 In our understanding of planetary history we know that throughout its life the Earth has been driven by cycles of severe temperatures and upheavals.
 We know that ice ages are a part of it and that the Earth shifting its tilt by even less than half a degree would have catastrophic results.

 So it’s true that the planet is due and heading into the next ice age.
-Much of what we see could be the world rumbling before it commits to the big freeze.
-Not just this, but researchers have learned that these things don’t take thousands of years to happen as once thought, the world doesn’t get progressively colder until ice age temperatures are reached.
-Indeed the opposite is true, we now know.
-It can happen very abruptly, and within as little as 10 to 50 years.
+Much of what we see could be the planet grumbling before it is committed to the big freeze trajectory.
+Not only this but researchers have learned that these happenings don’t take thousands of years to happen as was once believed to be the case, it doesn’t get progressively colder until ice age temperatures are arrived at.
+It’s now known that the opposite is the case; it can happen abruptly and within 10 to 50 years.
+This means within your lifetime the planet could be in the next ice age.

 Therefore a lot of the denial is based around the assumption that what we see around us is the natural course of things and there’s pretty nothing at all that can be done about it.
 Additionally these views come from certain types of person with very narrowed outlooks, people like Donald Trump for instance.